Cristian Ranalli: Reggiana

 In June 2003, Cagliari gave the remained 50% rights of Picciau to Roma, and Roma also bought back Ranalli for just €50,000.
 Ranalli then sold to Reggiana in co-ownership deal for same price.
 He played half season for Reggiana, then for league rival Cesena, which the team won the promotion playoffs.
 In 2004–05 season, he returned to Reggiana.
 In January 2005, he left for Serie C2 side Cisco Roma (at that time known as Cisco Lodigiani) but in February for Giulianova of Serie C1.

 Late career

 On 31 August 2005, he was signed by Serie C1 side Foggia.
 In the next season, he returned to Cisco Roma at Serie C2.
 In 2007–08 season, he played for Serie C2 side Giulianova.
 He was rumored to leave the club in January, and after he played the full match in the 0–0 draw with Poggibonsi on 27 January 2008, he never played again for Giulianova.
 In 2008–09 season, he returned to Lazio region, this time for Lega Pro Seconda Divisione side Isola Liri.
 In 2009–10 season, he played for Artena of Eccellenza Lazio.

+One season later, he moved to Flaminia, where he would eventually retire.